Dawstr8/peek-a-peak/frontend/README.md

-# 🏔️ Polish Peaks - Frontend
+# 🏔️ Peek-a-Peak - Frontend

-This is the frontend application for the Polish Peaks project, built with Next.js, React, and TypeScript.
+This is the frontend application for the Peek-a-Peak project, built with Next.js, React, and TypeScript.

 ## 🛠️ Tech Stack